WCharacter/VU-Chaos/README.md

 * Wallhack - Enables wallhack for all players
 * Low Gravity - Low gravity for all players
 * Long Knife - Knife distance is enhanced
+* DVD Screensaver - You can see the game only through the small box moving on the screen, everything else is hidden